silnrsi/wstr/Contributing.md

 Then click on the link to point your browser to the local instance of WSTR running in a container.
 Now, all the changes you make to the various documents under `src/content/docs/` will be updated live in your browser. *Bear in mind the search facility at the top is not active for a local container.*

 **IMPORTANT: you don't have to run the local container if you don't want to**.
 You can just edit the Markdown fles and see your changes previewed locally within your editor.
-In VSCode simply decline to click **Reopen in Container** in the dialog box, then open and modify the files with your preferred Markdown editor and previewer.
+In VSCode simply decline to click **Reopen in Container** in the dialog box, then open and modify the files with your editor and previewer.
 This won't give you the full integration with the rest of the website but it's still useful for checking your changes before contributing.

 When you are happy with the changes you made to the Markdown files, you can commit and push them to git in the usual way.
 GitHub Actions will then pick up your commits, generate the whole website again and publish everything to [https://silnrsi.github.io/wstr-sample-site/](https://silnrsi.github.io/wstr-sample-site/)

 Note: You might like to run a linter in VSCode like Markdownlint to help you catch potential Markdown errors.
-Your Poblems tab will reveal issues but you can also close it if it becomes too noisy.
+Your Problems tab will reveal issues but you can also close it if it becomes too noisy.